open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API.rst

 To add a spike to the data buffer, call the following method:

-.. function:: void handleEvent(const EventChannel* eventInfo, const MidiMessage& event, int samplePosition = 0)
+.. function:: void addSpike(const EventChannel* eventInfo, const MidiMessage& event, int samplePosition = 0)

       Indicates that this plugin needs access to the events within the current buffer.